julien6387/supvisors/docs/introduction.rst

 The |Supvisors| software is born from a common need in embedded systems where applications are distributed over several nodes.
 The problematic comes with the following challenges:

-    * to have a status of the processes,
+    * to have a status of the Processes,
-    * to have a synthetic status of the applications based on the processes status,
+    * to have a synthetic Application status based on the Processes status,
-    * to have basic statistics about the resources taken by the applications,
+    * to have basic statistics about the resources taken by the Applications,
-    * to have a basic status of the nodes,
+    * to have a basic status of the Nodes,
-    * to control applications and processes dynamically,
+    * to control Applications and Processes dynamically,
     * to distribute the same application over different platforms (developer machine, integration platform, etc),
     * to deal with resources (CPU, memory, network, etc),
     * to deal with failures:

-        + missing node when starting,
+        + missing Node when starting,
-        + crash of a process,
+        + crash of a Process,
-        + crash of a node.
+        + crash of a Node.

 As a bonus: